 Even when Max doesn't have his best stuff, he battles.

-Fried's long layoff while rehabbing from Tommy John surgery, he spent time at the mental part of the game.
+During Fried's long layoff while rehabbing from Tommy John surgery, he spent time on the mental part of the game.

 "I think I'm a little more advanced in the mental game," Fried said in 2016.
 "I had a lot of time to work on that while I was rehabbing and picking the brains of other guys.
 I feel I can assess what I'm doing wrong quicker so I can fix it and make adjustments.
 I'm working hard on the mental aspects of my game instead of relying solely on the physical parts.

 “I was always thinking of ways I could better my game once I got back (from rehab), regardless of what happened from a physical aspect,” Max said.
 “I feel I’m a different pitcher, and a better pitcher, because of everything I worked on while I was rehabbing.”

 Max, true to Los Angeles roots, said his favorite Major League pitcher is Sandy Koufax.
 Of the current lot, Dodgers ace Clayton Kershaw tops his list.

 In September 2018, the Braves pushed Max Fried to a relief role and unlocked an aggression level that has allowed the young lefthander to realize the tremendous potential he displayed in near-perfect fashion during the 9-4 win over the Cubs at SunTrust Park.

 “I’m not going to lie, going to the bullpen is something that helped me a lot with my mentality,” Fried said.
 “It helped me go after guys.
 It was like I said, ‘Here’s my stuff, hit it if you can.’
 I’m going to try to adapt that to my starting routine too.”